lverweijen/littletree/tutorial.md

 ## Bulk adding

 To add multiple children at once to a tree, `update` should be used.
-It can be feed either a dictonary, an iterable or nodes or another node whose children will be copied.
+It can be feed either a dictonary, an iterable of nodes or another node whose children will be added to ours.

 ```python
 tree.update({